longturn/freeciv21/docs/Contributing/macos.rst

 .. note::
-  The first time you run the this command, :file:`cmake` invokes the :file:`vcpkg` installation process to download and compile all of the project dependencies listed in the manifest file: :file:`vcpkg.json`.
+  The first time you run the first command, :file:`cmake` invokes the :file:`vcpkg` installation process to download and compile all of the project dependencies listed in the manifest file: :file:`vcpkg.json`.
   :strong:`This will take a very long time`.
 On a fast computer with a good Internet connection it will take at least 3 hours to complete.
-Everything will be downloaded and compiled into the :file:`$HOME/vcpkg` directory.
+Everything will be downloaded and compiled into the :file:`$HOME/GitHub/vcpkg` directory.
 Binaries for the packages will be copied into the :file:`./build/` directory inside of the main Freeciv21 directory and reused for subsequent builds.

 Create App Bundle and DMG Installer
 ===================================